Animated Pictures: Freelance

-Later in 1936, despite all Powers' support and deals taken away from Iwerks, he managed to keep Animated Pictures afloat by finding freelance work, utilizing his own Beverly Hills studio and animation staff.
-Iwerks began producing and directing cartoons for Columbia Pictures' Screen Gems animation studio to help fill their schedule on a subcontract basis.
+After losing the support and deals from Pat Powers, Iwerks managed to keep Animated Pictures afloat by finding freelance work, utilizing his own Beverly Hills studio and animation staff.
+Iwerks began producing and directing Technicolor Color Rhapsodies cartoons for Columbia Pictures' Screen Gems animation studio to help fill out their schedule on a subcontract basis.
 At the beginning of 1937, Iwerks signed a contract with Caravel Distributing Co. to produce animation for a promotional film sponsored by various advertisers, featuring cartoon characters like Otto Soglow's Little King.